 Dental Bridges: A time tested tooth replacement solution in Thibodaux, LA

 Why is it so important to replace missing teeth?
 Gaps do more than spoil your smile.
 They allow other teeth to go crooked, increasing risk of tooth decay and gum disease.
 Missing teeth also have a negative impact on bite, diet, and speech.
 For many years, dental bridges have been used to correct the problem.
-At Acadia Family Dentistry in Thibodaux LA, Dr. Nhu Le brings modern materials and techniques into the process to improve smiles from Thibodaux LA and nearby communities of Houma, Labadieville, Schriever, Raceland and Gray.
+At Acadia Family Dentistry in Thibodaux LA, Dr. Palmer brings modern materials and techniques into the process to improve smiles from Thibodaux LA and nearby communities of Houma, Labadieville, Schriever, Raceland and Gray.

 What is a bridge?